 SARPcheck, branded as "the ICAO SARP Compliance Tool", is a complete compliance audit against all applicable ICAO Standards with a special focus on reliability and easy accessibility for participating operators.
 SARPcheck is risk-based without down-sampling of the number of audited SARPs, conducted by some of the most highly reputed global Safety and Quality Organisations (SQOs).
-All relevant ICAO SARPs for commercial airline operators of the ICAO Annexes 1, 6, 8, 18 and 19 are checked every 24 months, transparently governed by airlines, regulators and other industry partners using a public registry, a not-for-profit governance structure and an honest Progressive-Label-Approach (instead of White-Label).
+All relevant ICAO SARPs for commercial airline operators of the ICAO Annexes 1, 2, 6, 8, 17, 18 and 19 are checked every 24 months, transparently governed by airlines, regulators and other industry partners using a public registry, a not-for-profit governance structure and an honest Progressive-Label-Approach (instead of White-Label).

-The Product comprises four highly experienced, trained and standardised aviation auditors conducting a full four-day on-site audit of all safety-relevant operations, including flight, cabin, dispatch, maintenance and ground operations.
+The Product comprises four highly experienced, trained and standardised aviation auditors conducting a full four-day on-site audit of all safety-relevant operations, including flight, flight support, dispatch, CAMO, ground operations, dangerous goods and security.
 The SQO will then, valid for 24 months, certify the conduct stating the number of non-compliances (NCs), expose identified safety hazards and/ or risks to the operators and add the operator to the public registry.
 In an optional and progressive stage the SQO will certify the closing of NCs identified and confirm that the Risk Mitigation actions and/ or Risk Controls as specified by the operator as a response to the identified risks are capable ro reduce such risks as low as reasonably practicable.
 Auditees can share the SARPcheck report including non-Compliances with industry peers at their own discretion.